 This guide focuses on fixing network issues that may prevent you from playing the game comfortably.
-Here is what you can do to improve the connection stability on your console:
+Here is what you can do to improve the connection stability on your console or PC:

 -

-If you encounter connectivity issues specific to your platform (PlayStation or Xbox), you need to address them directly.
+If you encounter connectivity issues specific to your console (PlayStation or Xbox), you need to address them directly.
 To troubleshoot these platform-specific problems, consider the following steps:

 - PlayStation - Check @AskPlayStation for info on the PlayStation™Network; restart your PlayStation in Safe Mode to clear your cache.